 Integrity College's Access to Campus Policy states that during business hours, the campus will be open to students, parents, employees, contractors, guests, and invitees.
 Normal business hours are defined as the regular hours of operation including scheduled classes and events.
-Generally, during the weekend hours, access to the campus is approved by the Director of Education/Campus Director.
-In the case of periods of extended closing, such as an emergency, the Director of Education/Campus Director or designee will admit only those with prior written approval to enter the campus.
+Generally, during the weekend hours, access to the campus is approved by the President.
+In the case of periods of extended closing, such as an emergency, the President or designee will admit only those with prior written approval to enter the campus.